 (My scene was inspired by an article in Trains Magazine published many years ago.)

-The scene was built in twelve hours including hand laying the track.
+Used 1302 as ballast, 1032 in between the tracks and 1250 as ground-cover .Use 1307 as the rocks.
 High Desert Soil (#107-03) is the ground cover with some #40 Blended Grass and # 62 Conifer Green Foliage amidst broken ties and twisted rail.